 Consulting may be a good choice for you if you would still like to put in a few hours of working every day or week.
-It could also be a bit of extra income after you leave your fulltime job, which is sometimes a concern for people who are considering going into their retirement.
+It could also be extra income after you leave your full-time job, which is sometimes a concern for people who are considering going into their retirement.
 If you’re considering consulting, then you should view your life from a bird’s eye angle to ensure that you are financially and mentally ready to make this transition.

 Consulting is Not the Same as Employment

-One of the biggest things that you should recognize is that consulting offers a lot of flexibility and variety that you don’t get from a fulltime job.
-This type of environment will constantly be changing, so you should be a person who thrives in such settings.
+One of the biggest things that you should recognize is that consulting offers variety that you don’t get from a full-time job.
+Your environment will constantly be changing, so you should be a person who thrives in such settings.
 It’s project-based work, which means that there could be lulls in your schedule.

 Consider Your Niche